parchedAlbumen/noteCLI/README.md

 # noteCLI
-A command line interfacce that does a lot of stuff xd
+A command line interfacce that will do a lot of stuff,, life just been life-ing rn